Lesson 8: What’s a message in Proto.Actor.

 So, now we understand a lot more about actors.
 Let’s talk about messages.

-The message is a simple class that allows you to describe the subject area.
-The class of message must not be inherited from any parent class.
+The message is a simple class or record that allows you to describe the subject area and must not inherit from any parent class.
+It is also called POCO: plain, old CLR object.

 An instance of the message class must be unchangeable.
-When you create an instance of the message class, you must make sure that it won’t be modified in the future.
+When you create an instance of the message class, you must make sure that it is not modified in the future.
+The easiest way to ensure this is to use records.

-In most cases, sending messages is an asynchronous operation.
-This means that the actor sends a message to another actor and, not waiting for the other actor to process its message, continues to do his work.
+In most cases, sending messages is an asynchronous operation, meaning the actor sends a message to another actor and continues to do its work without waiting for the other actor to process the message.

-This is what the reactive programming manifesto says about messages.
-A message is a data element that sent to a specific address.
-In a message-based system, recipients wait for and react to messages, otherwise, they are in a waiting state.
-So, here we see another confirmation of how lazy are actors.
-They will just doze until we send them a message.
+The reactive programming manifesto says this about messages: a message is a data element sent to a specific address.
+In a message-based system, recipients wait for and react to messages or are waiting for messages.
+This behavior confirms the actor’s laziness.

-Let’s look at an example of what might look like a message class written in C#.
+Let’s look at an example of a message class written in C#.

 public sealed class ExampleMessage